 If you’re considering this, you really shouldn’t take it lightly.
 It’s surgery, and it’s irreversible.
 There are quite a few side effects, many of which are common.
 One side effect that just about everyone experiences is called compensatory sweating.
 Compensatory sweating is sweating in other places like your back, legs, and chest.
 Some people find that this sweating is just as bad, or worse than the original hands/feet sweating.

-I looked into it quite a bit in highschool, but finally decided not to go this routes because of all the possible risks.
+I looked into it quite a bit in high school, but finally decided not to go this route because of all the possible risks.